odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-safari/_index.md

           Just outside town is the impressive Amber Fort.
 It is worthwhile spending time wandering through the bazaars.
-Jaipur is well known for its beautiful carpets, enameled ornaments, precious and semi-precious stones, brass ornaments and many other arts and crafts, and you're at leisure to explore the markets in the afternoon.
+Jaipur is well known for its beautiful carpets, enameled ornaments, precious and semi-precious stones, brass ornaments and many other arts and crafts, and you’re at leisure to explore the markets in the afternoon.
       - type: hotel
         url: >-